toliaqat/xenon-wiki/Developer-Guide.md

   * Run `mvn -Dtest={test-name} test` to run a single test (http://maven.apache.org/surefire/maven-surefire-plugin/examples/single-test.html)
 * Run `mvn package` to build and package Xenon
 * Run `mvn -DskipTests package` to package everything and skip running the tests.
 (Not recommended.)

-## Contributing

-After you have made your changes, added the relevant test cases, and made sure they pass, it is time to commit!

-Please observe the following guidelines for writing a comprehensive commit message: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html

-See the [Gerrit workflow](Gerrit-workflow) document for a more comprehensive guide to using Git and Gerrit.

 ## Docker Images